 2021-2022 Student Handbook and Catalog

-We look forward to supporting you during your college experience.
-Then we’ll take great pride in watching you take off well prepared for whatever you choose next – whether that’s to go directly into your career or to build on what you’ve learned here with additional education.
+We’re happy to have you on our campuses and look forward to supporting you from start to finish.
+Then we’ll take great pride in seeing you graduate, well prepared to enter your career or to build on what you’ve learned here with further study.

 Keith Miller, Ph.D.